Wednesday, December 14, 2022

 But what didn't I test?
 Yup, you guessed it - the floats.
 So I took the floats off and tested them.

 You're expecting me to say that I found one that sank or showed a pinhole.
 But you'd be wrong!
 Both floats floated fine even after extended immersion.
-I was sure that was gong to be the culprit.
+I was sure that was going to be the culprit.
 In a way, I was correct, but I am not exactly sure why.

 And the problem disappeared.
 I've put over 50 miles on Alice since without a hint of a problem.